-Chemoembolization is a process that places chemotherapy and synthetic materials also called as embolic agents into your blood vessels that feed cancerous tumor to cut off the tumors blood supply and trap the chemotherapy within.
+Chemoembolization is a process that places chemotherapy and synthetic materials also called as embolic agents into your blood vessels that feed a cancerous tumour to cut off the tumours blood supply and trap the chemotherapy within.

 Chemoembolization is commonly used to treat different types of cancer like liver cancer.
 Cancer that has spread to other parts of your body can also be treated with chemoembolization.
 This treatment can also be used as a standalone treatment.
 In few cases, it can also be used in combination with surgery, chemotherapy, and radiation therapy or radiofrequency ablation.

 Use of Chemoembolization

 Chemoembolization is a non-surgical minimally invasive procedure to treat cancer.
 Chemoembolization is a radiological procedure performed by an interventional radiologist.
 Chemoembolization is commonly used for the following types of disease condition that involves: